technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image231.png"
 style="width:6.26806in;height:2.96736in" />

-    e.
-Ensure that the details entered in the Appointment Booking are accurately reflected in the "Book Appointments" table in Power Apps.
+    5. Ensure that the details entered in the Appointment Booking are accurately reflected in the "Book Appointments" table in Power Apps.

 <img src="./media/image232.png"